“AI Is Depleting Not Only Our Jobs But Also Our Resources”

 📅 August 2, 2025

-1. Sam Altman & the Truth Behind AI’s Water Use
+1. Sam Altman and the Real Story of AI’s Water Consumption

 Prof. Shan‑Wen Ren, UC Riverside